DIVORCE CASES WHEN THERE ARE SPECIAL NEEDS

 Generally, child support and custody end when a child emancipates.
 However, some parents of children with special needs will find themselves having to deal with lifelong considerations for their child and possibly even co-parenting well beyond what a typical family does.
 Because of this possibility, other types of experts, such as a financial advisor or trusts and estates attorney, may need to be brought in to assess the situation with your family law attorney.
 If you have a child with special needs, it is also important that you have an attorney that understands how child support, equitable distribution and life insurance may negatively impact government benefits unless they are paid in the form of a special needs trust.

 NOVA Legal Professionals will be the strongest advocate for your child.
-We will understand your child's unique situation and special needs, help you create a plan and persuade the judge that your plan is in the best interests of your child.
+We will understand your child’s unique situation and special needs, help you create a plan and persuade the judge that your plan is in the best interests of your child.
+Read more about how we have helped our clients here.